 Introduction: Is there scope for such selfish thoughts about the soul’s selfish enjoyment there, where none of the (human) faults exists?

 Simple meaning: AzhvAr said, “marundhE nangaL bhOga magizhchchikku”.

-vyAkhyAnam: That is, the AzhvAr pAsuram means, the celestial personalities praise him: “Oh our lord!
-You are so good to us that you have yourself become an antidote for our excessive happiness that leads to self-conscious desire for taking that enjoyment as ours”.
+vyAkhyAnam: The celestial personalities praise him: “Oh our lord!
+You have yourself become an antidote for our excessive happiness that leads to self-conscious desire for taking that enjoyment as ours”.
 These are the words of the nithyasUris who are always with him, in his service, and so there is scope for self-indulgence in this happiness which necessitates this prayer for them.
-Thus it is established this prayer is for all times.
+Thus it is established that this prayer is for all times.
 That is why while defining mukthas, it is said: “nama ithyEva vAdhina:” (they always say not for us, nama:) denying this self indulgence.

-Thus, purushakAra (agency of recommendation), nithya yOga (its inseparable togetherness), vAthsalya (the characteristics arising out of it, like vAthsalya etc.,), dhivya mangaLa vigraha (His resplendent auspicious body) which highlights these qualities, upAyathva (the nature of being the means to attain it), upAya svIkAra (accepting that as the means), the recipient for that service is the divine couple, sarvasSEshithva (the absolute supremacy of that divine couple), and kainkarya virOdhi nivruththi (nature of service to them, and removal of obstacles to this) have been described.
+Thus, purushakAra (agency of recommendation), nithya yOga (its inseparable togetherness), vAthsalya (the characteristics arising out of it, like vAthsalya etc.,), dhivya mangaLa vigraha (his resplendent divine form) which highlights these qualities, upAyathva (the nature of his being the means to attain it), upAya svIkAra (accepting that as the means), the recipient for that service is the divine couple, sarvasSEshithva (the absolute supremacy of that divine couple), and kainkarya virOdhi nivruththi (nature of service to them, and removal of obstacles to this) have been described.